merlos/merlos.github.io/_posts/en/2022-06-18-better-react-hooks.markdown

 ---

-# Write code for people: Dos and donts to improve your React code
+# Write code for people: Dos and don'ts to improve your React code

 During the last couple of years I have reviewed many pull requests of React applications.
-I observed consistently in different developers some practices that could be improved just by thinking: I am writing code for people (other people).
+I consistently observed in different developers some practices that could be improved just by keeping in mind the following sentence:

-## Why: General Principles

-Although it seems counter-intuitive, because code is meant to be run by machines, the truth is that good code is written for people.
+> ### I am writing code for other people.

+## Why write code for humans?

 Either if you are writing enterprise applications or creating an open source project, **your code is going to be read and maintained by humans**.
 This is a **mantra** you must always keep in mind.

-Some readers may pose that code is run on machines, so if the code is not efficient you cannot condider it good code.
-That's a good point, but if the code is readable, it will be easier to understand where to change it to make it faster.
+Some readers may pose that code is run on machines, so if the code is not efficient you cannot consider it good code.
+That's a good point, but if the code is readable bot not efficient, it will be easier to understand where to change it to make it faster.

 Good code that is developer-friendly has several advantages.

+1. **It is more pleasant to read** and easier to understand.

-1. On boarding of new developers is much smoother and less costly.
+2. **Reduces onboarding time**.
+Development teams sometimes need more capacity, so new staff or consultants may join the team.
+On those cases, human centered code makes on boarding much smoother and less time costly.

-2. Takes less time to maintain.
-It is very common to spend a lot of time in an application/library, then you release it, and you don't modify it for a while.
-One day, after some months you need to change something and you don't remember what you did...
+3. **Takes less time to maintain**.
+It is very common to spend a lot of time in an application/library, then you release it, and, for a while, you don't modify it.
+One day, after some months you need to change something and... guess what, now you don't remember what you did, so you need to **read** your own code.
+If it is readabl

-# How: Recipies / Tips
+## Dos and don'ts to make : Recipes / Tips

 We'll start with some general JavaScript tips and then move to more specific tips for React.

-## Do use significant names in variables.
+### Do use significant names in variables.

 Whenever you create a variable ask yourself: Does the name of a variable convey what is the content of the variable?